truongnat/template-intructions/.gemini/instructions/usage.md

 ## 🎯 Overview

 This instruction set simulates a **complete Software Development Lifecycle (SDLC)** with specialized roles.
-When you invoke a role using `@tag`, Gemini will act as that role and perform tasks according to the defined workflow.
+When you invoke a role using `@tag`, the AI will act as that role and perform tasks according to the defined workflow.

+**Supports all project types:**
+- 🌐 Web Applications (SPA, SSR, PWA)
+- 📱 Mobile Apps (iOS, Android, Cross-platform)
+- 🖥️ Desktop Applications (Windows, macOS, Linux)
+- 🔌 Embedded Systems & IoT
+- ⚙️ CLI Tools & Utilities
+- 📚 Libraries & SDKs
+- 🔗 APIs & Backend Services

 ---